lvgl/lvgl/docs/get-started/platforms/espressif.rst

    git submodule add https://github.com/lvgl/lvgl.git components/lvgl

-The above command will clone LVGL’s main repository into the ``components/lvgl`` directory.
+The above command will clone LVGL's main repository into the ``components/lvgl`` directory.
 LVGL includes a ``CMakeLists.txt`` file that sets some configuration options so you can use LVGL right away.